marin774/Julti-WorldBopper-Plugin/README.md

 # Julti WorldBopper Plugin
 A Julti plugin which keeps your saves folder under a certain size.
-This reduces disk space space and it helps MultiMC to load instance settings faster (since it has fewer worlds to load).
+This reduces disk space usage and it helps MultiMC to load instance settings faster (since it has fewer worlds to load).

 ## Installation
 Download the latest version from the [Releases page](https://github.com/marin774/Julti-Worldbopper-Plugin/releases).
 Drag and drop it into your Julti plugins folder, and restart Julti.